 The exception might be a horse working hard in hot weather, since protein metabolism creates more heat than does metabolism of fat or carbohydrates.
 The added heat created by processing the extra protein can cause problems with heat dissipation and the horse might suffer from heat stress.

-A horse eating more protein than the body can use will also drink more water (to help flush out the additional waste products).
-This creates more urine, with a strong ammonia smell.
-This may be why horsemen thought the kidneys were damaged by high protein feed.
+A horse eating more protein than the body can use will also drink more water to help flush out the additional waste products.
+This creates more urine with a strong ammonia smell.
+This may be why horsemen thought the kidneys were damaged by high-protein feed.
 In truth, however, the only damage is to the horseman's pocketbook, when feeding the excess protein.
 Protein is the most costly nutrient fed to horses.
 There is also more expense and labor in providing extra bedding to replace that which is soiled by increased urination.

 Feeding extra protein is wasteful, but aside from the disadvantage of more urine and ammonia in a barn stall, or more heat to dissipate during exertion in hot weather, the high protein diet in itself does not hurt a healthy horse.
-It CAN be detrimental, however, to a horse that already has impaired kidneys or a damaged liver.
-These individuals have problems processing and excreting protein, and should always be kept on a very low protein diet.
+It can be detrimental, however, to a horse that already has impaired kidneys or a damaged liver.
+These individuals have problems processing and excreting protein and should always be kept on a very low-protein diet.